Egg

 If you need the money for a legitimate emergency, consider getting a hardship withdrawal.
 Eligible 401(k) hardship withdrawals include medical expenses, funeral costs, and funds required to prevent foreclosure or eviction.

-Photo credit: Mike Ballew The Eggstack Blog will never post an article influenced by an outside company or advertiser.
+Photo credit: Mike Ballew Eggstack News will never post an article influenced by an outside company or advertiser.
 Our mission is to help you overcome uncertainty about retirement planning and inspire confidence in your financial future.

 YOU MAY ALSO LIKE